minprog/programming-2/40 Workshops/30 Workshop 3/40 Programs.md

 appropriate title, axis labels, and (if applicable) legend.

 Within comments in *showPlot3*, comment briefly on how the two types of robots compare.

-## Hand-In Procedure

-1. Save your code in a single file, named ps6.py.
-2. Run your file to make sure it has no syntax errors.
-Run your plotting functions to make sure they produce plots when run.
-Test your runSimulation to make sure that it still works with both the StandardRobot and RandomWalkRobot classes.
-(It’s common to accidentally break code while refactoring, which is one reason that testing is really important!)
-3. At the start of your file, in a comment, write down the number of hours (roughly) you spent on the problems, and the names of the people you collaborated with.
-For example:

-        # Problem Set 6
-        # Name: Jane Lee
-        # Collaborators: John Doe
-        # Time: 3:30
-        ... your code goes here ...